+- Special daily allowance;

+- v Postage

+- Special postage;

+- Postage

+- Courier;

+- vi Documentation

 - Typing of original/master per A4;

 - Duplication in white paper (A3 & A4 sizes);

 - Duplicating in coloured paper (A3 & A4 sizes);

 - Duplication in colour (A3 & A4 sizes;

 - Document binding;

 - Scanning of drawings and documents;

 - Duplicating of drawings (A3 to A4);

 - Plotting on 80g plain paper (A3 to A0);

 - Plotting on 80g plain paper in colour (A3 to A0);

 - Plotting on quality paper (A3 to A0;

 - Plotting on quality paper in colour (A3 to A0);

 - Purchase of documents and research material required for project;

-CD with project-related information;
+- CD with project-related information;

-vii Special quotes
+- vii Special quotes

 - Maps;

 - Models;

 - Presentation;

 - Photography;

 - Artwork

-viii Specialised computer software
+- viii Specialised computer software

-- ix Time limited software subscriptions incurred specifically for the project - x Other - Any other disbursement requested by and/or agreed to by the client. - c) A relevant guideline rate may be applied.
-Refer to Guideline professional fees. - d) A minimum of 10% of the cost of the disbursement may also be claimed for attendance where a project cost-based fee applies and/or where there is no time-based reimbursement for attendance
+- ix Time limited software subscriptions incurred specifically for the project

+- x Other

+- Any other disbursement requested by and/or agreed to by the client.

+- c) A relevant guideline rate may be applied.
+Refer to Guideline for professional fees.

+- d) A minimum of 10% of the cost of the disbursement may also be claimed for attendance where a project cost-based fee applies and/or where there is no timebased reimbursement for attendance